adamsilver/fdpb/05-an-inbox.md

 ### Visually Hide The Label

 Instead of using modes, we can add a visually hidden label.
 There are two ways to do this.
 The first is to use the `aria-labelledby` attribute (shown below) which uses existening content to denote the checkbox.
-The downside is that it uses ARIA which should always be a last resort.
-It also means adding `id` attributes.
-In any case, ARIA shouldn't be used unless there is no better alternative&mdash;something we talked about in chapter 1, “A Registration Form”.
+The downside is that it means adding `id` attributes.
+In any case, ARIA shouldn't be used unless there is no better alternative&mdash;something first noted in chapter 1, “A Registration Form”.

 ```HTML
 <li>